Vivekmurugulla2004/Comic-Book-App/LEGAL.md

 ## What It's Not For

 - Comics downloaded from piracy sites or torrent networks
-- Files ripped from subscription services (Marvel Unlimited, DC Universe Infinite, etc.) in violation of their terms
+- Files ripped from subscription services (Marvel Unlimited, DC Universe Infinite, etc.) in violation of their terms — note this is both a breach of contract (ToS violation) and a copyright issue; these are separate legal tracks with different implications
 - Any content you don't have the legal right to possess

 ---